matheustp/snorlajs/README.md

 # Snorlajs
 A server creator for lazy developers who just want to write the SQL queries

-The code is just an PoC.
+The code is just a PoC.

-Fell free to clone and use this repo as a base and adapt to your needs.
+Feel free to clone and use this repo as a base and adapt to your needs.